gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 The GZIP option is to decompress the data in case the server returns it compressed.

-No we have to call that method from the front-end when the user submits the form.
-Open main.js and in the same function we were working in the previous part, add the following event to capture the form submit:
+Now we have to call that method from the front-end when the user submits the form.
+Open main.js and in the same function we were working on in the previous part, add the following event to capture the form submit:

 ```javascript
     "submit .js-save-website-form":function(event){